 Assuming the final text will be adopted in December 2018 at the intergovernmental conference on international migration, the GCM represents a significant achievement, as it marks the first comprehensive international agreement on migration management within the UN system.
-To date, international discussions on migration management have occurred in the Global Forum on Migration and Development (GFMD), a forum outside the UN system and under the International Dialogue for Migration (IDM) under IOM's leadership.
+To date, international discussions on migration management have occurred in the Global Forum on Migration and Development (GFMD), a forum outside the UN system.
 The final text includes multiple references to cross-border displacement in the context of climate change.
-As part of the broader objective of reducing migration risk drivers, the GCM addresses migration implications with respect to "Natural disasters, the adverse effects of climate change and environmental degradation", which encompasses both sudden and slow-onset natural disasters.195 Identified actions include strengthening information analysis on migration movements and developing adaptation, resilience and disaster preparedness strategies that take migration implications into account.
+As part of the broader objective of reducing migration risk drivers, the GCM addresses migration implications with respect to "Natural disasters, the adverse effects of climate change and environmental degradation", which encompasses both sudden and slow-onset natural disasters.
+Identified actions include strengthening information analysis on migration movements and developing adaptation, resilience and disaster preparedness strategies that take migration implications into account.
 The GCM also highlights the need for harmonized, coherent approaches at subregional and regional levels that fully respect the rights of affected people and ensure they have access to humanitarian assistance wherever they are located.
 It also notes that approaches should consider recommendations from State-led processes, such as the Nansen Initiative Protection Agenda and the Platform on Disaster Displacement.
-In the context of advancing and enhancing regular migration pathways, the GCM includes two paragraphs providing options for the admission and stay of people "compelled" to leave their countries in the context of sudden-onset disasters as well as slow-onset disasters, climate change and environmental degradation.196
+In the context of advancing and enhancing regular migration pathways, the GCM includes two paragraphs providing options for the admission and stay of people "compelled" to leave their countries in the context of sudden-onset disasters as well as slow-onset disasters, climate change and environmental degradation.